-4 Then Elohim said to Aḏam, “I did not burn down the wheat, and I did not pour the water out of the bucket, and I did not send My messengers to lead thee astray.
+4 Then Elohim said to Aḏam, “I did not burn down the wheat, and I did not pour the water out of the bucket, and I did not send My messengers to lead you astray.

-5 “But it is Satan, thy master who did it; he to whom thou hast subjected thyself; My commandment being meanwhile set aside.
-He it is, who burnt down the corn, and poured out the water, and who has led thee astray; and all the promises he has made you, verily are but feint, and deceit, and a lie.
+5 But it is Satan, your master who did it.
+It was he to whom you have subjected yourself, while setting My Commandment aside.
+It is He who burnt down the corn, and poured out the water, and who has led you astray.
+All the promises he has made you were just a trick, a deception, and a lie.

-6 “But now, O Aḏam, thou shalt acknowledge My good deeds done to thee.”
+6 But now, Aḏam, you shall acknowledge My good deeds done to you.”

-11 And they offered this oblation again on the altar they had built at first.
-And they stood up and prayed, and besought 𐤉𐤄𐤅𐤄 saying, “Thus, O Elohim, when we were in the garden, did our praises go up to Thee, like this offering; and our innocence went up to thee like incense.
-But now, O Elohim, accept this offering from us, and turn us not back, reft of Thy mercy.”
+11 And they offered this offering again on the altar they had built at first.
+And they stood up and prayed, and besought 𐤉𐤄𐤅𐤄 saying, “O Elohim, when we were in the garden, our praises went up to you like this offering, and our innocence went up to you like incense.
+But now, O Elohim, accept this offering from us, and don’t turn us away or deprive us of Your mercy.”

 15 And the souls of Aḏam and Ḥawwah were brightened, and their hearts were filled with joy and gladness and with the praises of Elohim.

-18 And this took place at the end of the twelfth day after the eightieth day, from the time Aḏam and Ḥawwah came out of the garden.
+18 And this took place at the end of the twelfth day after the eightieth day (92 days), from the time Aḏam and Ḥawwah came out of the garden.

-22 After this, came the Word of Elohim to Aḏam, and said, “O Aḏam, thou hast determined beforehand the days in which sufferings shall come upon Me, when I am made flesh; for they are the fourth Wednesday, and the preparation day Friday.
+22 After this, the Word of Elohim came to Aḏam, and said, “Aḏam, you have determined beforehand the days in which sufferings shall come over My Bĕn, when He is made flesh.
+They are the fourth day, and the preparation day, which is sixth day.

-23 “But as to the first day, I created in it all things, and I raised the heavens.
-And, again, through My rising again on this day, will I create joy, and raise them on high, who believe in Me; O Aḏam, offer this oblation, all the days of thy life.”
+23 But regarding the first day, I created all things in it, and I raised the shamayim.
+Through My Bĕn’s rising again on this day, will I create joy and raise those who believe in Me on high.
+Aḏam, make this offering all the days of your life.”